 So let’s address the character roster.
 If you played the last game, returning characters feel a lot like they did then, however there have been some changes to bring them more in line with each other to create a better balance than in the previous installment.
 Characters look and feel like they were pulled straight from the comics.
 The new additions are welcome and create the largest roster NetherRealm Studios has ever had.
 The game introduces characters like Supergirl, Poison Ivy, Gorilla Grodd, Brainiac, Doctor Fate and Black Canary.
 Some fan favorites that fit right at home with the returning cast.
 Captain Cold and Atrocitus are my two personal favorite newcomers.
 And we have 9 more on the way with Starfire of the Teen Titans, Sub-Zero from the Mortal Kombat series and the fan favorite Red Hood being the first 3 confirmed.

 As far as the fighting goes, it feels fluid.
 There is nothing more fun than stringing together a long combo ending in a huge chunk of damage to your opponent.
 Each character has their own specials and combo strings that make them all a force to be reckoned with.
-But take it from someone who doesn’t have much experience in fighting games, you have the practice.
+But take it from someone who doesn’t have much experience in fighting games, you have to practice.
 I have spent hours playing as one character working on their combo strings and timing.
 But if you’re always adept at these types of games the combos will take less time to learn and perfect.
-I have really started to enjoy watching professional matches on YouTube and taking notes from the pros.
+I have really started to enjoy watching professional matches on YouTube and Twitch, taking notes from the pros.

 Then there’s the story mode.
 And what a story!
 I really enjoyed the story from the first Injustice and this one is even better in my opinion.
-Whereas in the last game we played with and as characters from another Earth coming to the Injustice universe to help defeat a tyrannical Superman, this game takes place solely in the Injustice universe.
+Whereas in the last game we played as characters from "our" Earth coming to the Injustice universe to help defeat a tyrannical Superman, this game takes place solely in the Injustice universe.
 So the story feels much more personal.
 The basic premise is that Brainiac attacks the Earth and it will take the combined powers of Batman and the temporarily released Superman to defeat him.
 The animation in this game feels flawless with character faces being the standout.
 The voice acting is also some of the best I’ve heard in a game.
 There is a moment where Batman and Superman showdown that really breaks your heart, seeing these two once friends now on opposite sides of justice.
 Be sure to play through certain chapters a 2nd time to unlock more items and to get a 2nd potential ending.

 But the game is not perfect, there are some aspects to which I feel the ball was dropped.
 For example, collecting gear for the one character you care about will take time and luck.
 You may come to hate the RNG system as you’re trying to unlock certain abilities or a complete set of EPIC gear.
 I have been grinding The Flash to unlock his EPIC gear to gain advantages in Multiverse events for which I’m not quite up to snuff.
 Also this gear affects your appearance so if modding your character to look a certain wait is or isn’t your thing you may find yourself frustrated that your character doesn’t look the way that you want.
 There is a potential fix for that that also falls into the category of an issue I have with the game.